JohnEBoyBaby/i.Q/README.md

 "NO ONE GETS OUT OF THIS."

 so be GOOD or LMB ...
-Lick My Bag ... for the distance if necessary ... then I WILL WHOOP 'him' ...
+Lick My Bag ... for the distance if necessary ...
+LMP says soft legs ...
+Lick My Pussy ... https://www.youtube.com/watch?v=3KL9mRus19o&t=115s ...
+NO DIGGITY ...
+NO DAP ... for the distance if necessary ... then I WILL WHOOP 'him' ...
 I AM TRUTH ...
-UNDEFEATABLE.
+I COULD HAVE BEEN A PersonnelmaN Chief Master PNCM or a LegalmaN Master Chief LNCM but instead I AM TRUTH.
+I AM PUREHEART.
+I AM A PROTECTOR AND LOVER OF G_D LIKE AN INFANT.
+I AM UNDEFEATABLE.
+PROMISE. ... so I AM just 'me' TRUTH ...
+I LOVE SOFT LEGS ...
+MCPM ...
+More Cream Please Ma'am ..!